 How long does disqualification last?

 The length of your disqualification will very much depend on the gravity of the offence and the individual facts of your case.
-Disqualification generally falls into one of three bands.
+Director disqualification generally falls into one of three bands.

 For lower category offences, a disqualification will normally last between two and five years.
 Lower category offences may include things such as negligent or reckless conduct, usually categorised as a failure of judgment rather than an act carried out with criminal or malicious intent.

 Mid-tier offences usually receive a disqualification of between six and ten years.
 Offences in this bracket are more serious, possibly endangering the public interest.

 The most serious offences can lead to a ban of up to fifteen years.
 These cases are generally related to fraud, embezzlement or serious criminal behaviour, carried out knowingly and for personal gain.

 Can it affect you once your disqualification period comes to an end?

 Once you reach the end of your disqualification period, your name and details will automatically be removed from the Companies House register.
 The Insolvency Service’s register of disqualified directors only lists those who have been disqualified in the past three months, so your details will be removed once that time has elapsed.